A garden gnome’s been held ransom by thieves in Scotland, who demand cheesecake in exchange for its freedom - News Break

 A garden gnome’s been held ransom by thieves in Scotland, who demand cheesecake in exchange for its freedom

-It was a case ‘go hard or go gnome’ for thieves in Scotland, after they took a café’s garden gnome hostage in exchange for two cheesecakes.
+It was a case ‘go hard of go gnome’ for thieves in Scotland , after they took a café’s garden gnome hostage in exchange for two cheesecakes.

 “We have your gnome.
 If you want to see him again leave two cheesecakes when you shut the café.
 We will be watching,” the letter, shared on Facebook, reads.